Is Hardy Boyz WWE Return Off? ‘Broken’ Matt Hardy Hints At Joining NJPW Instead

 We’ll see you all soon.”

-This does point to a possible change of plans, or what the two brothers from Cameron, North Carolina may have had in mind all along.
+This does point to a possible change of plans, or what the two brothers from Cameron, North Carolina, may have had in mind all along.
 The Young Bucks, who were tagged in Kenny Omega’s original tweet, are longtime rivals to the Hardys, and Cageside Seats wrote in December that they had re-signed with Ring of Honor and New Japan Pro Wrestling, which means they won’t be joining the WWE’s fold anytime soon.

 It’s worth mentioning that Matt and Jeff Hardy, as The Broken Hardys, have a match scheduled at ROH, where they shall be taking on The Young Bucks, or as Matt so distinctively calls them, the “Bucks of Youth.”
 According to F4WOnline, this match will be taking place at ROH’s Supercard of Honor event on April 1.
 That takes place during WrestleMania weekend, and it’s one of the brothers’ scheduled bookings in the last month so far they’ve committed to doing independent shows.